 Not all freezers in the market are suitable for your garage, especially if your climate changes constantly.
-But if you have no idea what a "garage-ready" freezer is and you're curious about the difference, you're in the right place.
-From our research, we've found what you need to know about these freezers.
+But if you have no idea what a "garage-ready" freezer is and you're curious about what this means, you're in the right place.
+We've researched what you need to know about these freezers.

 Keep reading as we elaborate on the features of a garage-ready freezer.
-You'll find out here if it's the appliance you badly need, where should it be placed, and more about this freezer type.
+You'll find out here if it's the appliance you need, how it works, and how to take care of it.

 How do I know if a freezer is garage-ready?